 Top Coats and Sealers for Crafts – A Comprehensive Guide!

 Hey my lovely Graphics Fairy friends – it’s Rebecca Parsons back with another comprehensive guide.
-This one is all about Top Coats and Sealers for Crafts.
+This one is all about Top Coats and Sealers for Crafts, including Clear Sealant Spray.
 There are so many choices to protect your precious artwork.
 Which one is right for you and your arts and crafts projects?
 A spray sealant like Mod Podge Spray, a brush on product, a glaze or maybe even a wax?
 As an artist/educator, I especially enjoy learning and teaching others about the features and benefits of our ‘tools of the trade.’
 Today I am taking a deep dive into the products for protecting and/or enhancing your final artwork.